trisfaizal/Marketing-Site/_posts/2017-06-01-pricing-update--organisation-support.md

 ---
-title: Pricing Update & Organisation Support
+title: 'Pricing Update & Organisation Support'
-header: Pricing Update & Organisation Support
+header: 'Pricing Update & Organisation Support'
 category: Announcements
 post_image: /img/blog/3-new-jekyll-templates/base/1.jpeg
 post_image_type: image/png
 post_image_width: 1600
-post_image_height: 1000
+post_image_height: 583
 author: george
-extra_google_fonts: "|Material+Icons"
+extra_google_fonts: '|Material+Icons'
 ---

 Today we are announcing a big improvement to the way teams use CloudCannon.
 We have updated our pricing to be more team friendly and a simpler structure to get you going faster.
 Additionally, we have added Organisations which allows greater team management, branding and data sharing.